 - Is respect for others a part of your personal value system?

 Do you need help showcasing these skills in your medical school personal statement, activities, secondaries, and interviews?
 Check out our Medical School Admissions Consulting Services – we’d be delighted to help you.

-Dr. Suzi Schweikert has served on the UCSD School of Medicine’s admissions committee, and has mentored students in healthcare programs for over 20 years.
-She holds a BA in English Lit from UCLA, an MD from UCSD, and an MPH from SDSU.
+Dr. Suzi Schweikert has served on the University of California, San Diego (UCSD), School of Medicine’s admissions committee and has mentored students in healthcare programs for more than 20 years.
+She holds a BA in English literature from the University of California, Los Angeles, an MD from UCSD, and an MPH from San Diego State University.
 Want Suzi to help you get accepted?
-Click here to get in touch!
+Click here to get in touch with Dr. Suzi Schweikert.